j-duan/VS-Net/README.md

 ```
 ### 4. Run [vs_net.py](vs_net.py)

 you need to change the path in this python script to where you save the knee data downloaded above.
-For visualization during training, open you broswer and enter http://localhost:8097
+For visualization during training, open your browser and enter http://localhost:8097

 ## Citation
 If you find this software useful for your project or research.
 Please give some credits to authors who developed it by citing some of the following papers.
 We really appreciate that.
-If you encounter any problem during installiation, please contact <j.duan@bham.ac.uk>
+If you encounter any problem during installation, please contact <j.duan@bham.ac.uk>

 [1] Duan J, Schlemper J, Qin C, Ouyang C, Bai W, Biffi C, Bello G, Statton B, O'Regan DP, Rueckert D. VS-Net: Variable splitting network for accelerated parallel MRI reconstruction. arXiv preprint arXiv:1907.10033. *[MICCAI](https://www.miccai2019.org/programme/oral-sessions-tentative/)* (2019).